 I believe that every family should feel informed, supported, listened to, and loved during pregnancy and childbirth!
-No matter what your hopes and preferences are for the birth of your dreams, I’ll be there to support those choices.
+No matter what your hopes and preferences are for the birth of your dreams, I’ll be there to support you.
 I don’t believe that there’s only one way to have a “natural birth” to have a good birth?!
 If a baby comes out of a person, it’s a natural birth!
 A good birth can be a birth with or without pain management/medication, a cesarean birth, or whether this is your first or fifth baby, I’ll be there to provide continuous support and comfort.
 Feeling overwhelmed about your birth options?
-No problem!
+I hear you!
 We can explore them in-depth during our prenatal meetings.
 The birth doula services I provide are evidence-based, non-judgmental, and tailored to meet your specific needs.

 What is a Doula?

 The word “doula” originates from the ancient Greek, meaning “woman who serves.”
 Modern doulas provide non-medical support to birthing women and their families through the following: